brct-james/guild-golems/README.md

 - - - `GET.../my/golems/{archetype}` list golems filtered by archetype
 - - `../my/golem/{symbol}` get info on and manage individual golems
 - - - `GET` gives info on the specified invoker
+- - - `PUT` allows changing the golem status to a new task
 - Rituals v0
 - - `GET .../my/rituals` list rituals
 - - - `POST .../my/rituals/summon-invoker` create new invoker